pedro-curto/Resumos-ESof/resumos.md

 - Core business logic / System utilities
 - System support (OS, database...)

+Usage:
+- Building new facilities on top of existing systems
+- When development is spread across several teams with each team responsible for a layer of functionality
+- When there is a requirement for multi-level security

 Advantages:
 - Allows replacement of entire layers so long as the interface is maintained
-- Redundant facilities an be provided in each alyer to increase dependability of the system
+- Redundant facilities an be provided in each layer to increase dependability of the system

 Disadvantages:
 - Providing a clean separation between layers is often difficult; a high-level layer may have to interact directly with lower-level layers rather than through the layer immediately below it